-State Sen. John Schickel, R-Union has necessitated the need to exempt precious metal bullion or legal tender coins from the state’s sales tax levy.
+State Sen. John Schickel, R-Union, has necessitated the need to exempt precious metal bullion or legal tender coins from the state’s sales tax levy.
 Gold, silver and other precious metal investors pay a sales tax beforehand plus capital gains tax when they sell it.

 However, the recessive economy of Kentucky has lawmakers finding ways to cut tax exemptions rather than create additional tax breaks.

 According to Schickel, gold and silver is a stable investment and acts as a hedge against inflation.
 It should not be treated and taxed any differently from other investment options.
 The bill proposed by Schickel is considering exemption of bullion and money from precious metals minted by the U.S. and foreign government.
-Jewelry or commemorative coins minted by private firms are not counted in this exemption.
+Jewellery or commemorative coins minted by private firms are not counted in this exemption.

-Boone County Clerk Kenny Brown who brought the issue to Schickel’s attention said, “For the individual investor, I believe it is unfair.
+Boone County Clerk Kenny Brown, who brought the issue to Schickel’s attention, said, “For the individual investor, I believe it is unfair.
 If I buy $1,000 worth of P&G stock, I don’t get taxed on sales.
 It is an unfair tax on investment.
 If you are looking to preserve value, gold and silver are good investments.
 People are looking for things not as volatile.”

 Coin dealers debate that Kentucky would have an advantage with the sales tax exemption.
 There would be increased revenue from investors who are presently buying on the internet or in states with no sales tax.